 How to connect with us

 We are always looking to learn more about computational work taking place on campus and to explore future collaborations.
-Please email Dr. Wieringa to start a conversation.
+To start a conversation, please email Dr. Loewen or other faculty on our advisory board.

-Dr. Wieringa joined the REL faculty in 2020 as a specialist in digital humanities and the social theory of religion.
+Dr. Wieringa joined the REL faculty from 2020-2023 as a specialist in digital humanities and the social theory of religion.
 An alumna of the Roy Rosenzweig Center for History and New Media, she has been active in digital humanities scholarship since 2011, and has worked on multiple grant-funded software and publishing projects, including Omeka and Digital Humanities Now.

 A historian by training, her research examines new religious movements in the US through the lenses of gender and technology, with a particular interest in millenarianism and processes of knowledge formation.